 Investigational Device Services:

-The use or study of devices must be cleared for safety and hazard potential by Keck and Norris Hospitals purchasing departments prior to being used in a study.
+Prior to being used in a study, devices for research must be cleared for safety and hazard potential by Keck and Norris Hospitals purchasing departments.
 A purchase order must be obtained, even if the sponsor is providing the item free of charge.
 In order to comply with State and Federal regulations and accreditation requirements, no piece of equipment, device or supply may be brought directly into the hospital.
 Everything must be received through hospital materials management.

 The Food and Drug Administration regulates all drugs, biologics and devices whether used for investigational purposes or seeking approval for marketing.

-In order to conduct a clinical investigation of a drug, biologic, or device, FDA must approve the research use.
+To conduct a clinical investigation of a drug, biologic, or device, FDA must approve the research.
 For an investigational new drug an IND application is required.
 For an investigational device an IDE application is required.
-The FDA may determine the research use is exempt.
+The FDA may determine the research is exempt from the IND or IDE requirement.

-In most cases, the clinical trial sponsor files the IND or IDE.
-In cases where an investigator holds an IND or IDE the investigator assumes the responsibilities of both an investigator and a sponsor.
+In most cases, the clinical trial sponsor files the IND(Investigational New Drug Application) or IDE(Investigational Device Exemption).
+If an investigator holds an IND or IDE the investigator assumes the responsibilities of both an investigator and a sponsor.

 Investigational Drugs and Biologics